 Under the domain settings within the registrar account, you can set specific Nameservers to point the domain to a specific hosting server.

-It is that part of the system where files and database associated with the website are stored.
+It is that part of the system where files and databases associated with the website are stored.
 The hosting service provider provides users with a set of DNS records and Nameservers.
 You have to specify these nameservers or DNS records for your domain to direct the end-users to display the webpage on their browser.

 Check out our plans & features here.